HolyBlackCat/cpp-tutorials/language/02_basic/02_comments.md

 # Comments

-Large and complex programs can be hard to read, so programmers add explanations to help other programmers and themselves, called **comments**.
+Large and complex programs can be hard to read, so programmers tend to add explanations to them to help other programmers and future selves.
+Those explanations are called **comments**.

 Comments are ignored by the compiler and can contain any text.
 For example: